-A: Assessments can be broken up into as many sessions as necessary as long as they meet the established timeframes for completion.
+A: Assessments can be broken up into as many sessions as necessary as long as they meet the established timeframes for completion and are at the benefit of the person served and not merely for the convenience or financial interest of the provider.
+DMC-ODS has the responsibility to ensure that the system of care avoids wasteful practices under our compliance program.